⚖️ LawyersAll topics

 You will be told the specific farm and crop after the interview.
 Moving to another farm is only possible through the operator.
 Farms are located in rural areas — public transport is limited.

 Concordia works with large farming businesses across the UK.
-As one of the largest operators (~10,000 workers/year), Concordia has access to a wide range of farms and crops.
+Concordia has access to a wide range of farms and crops.
 This increases your chances of getting a place, but also means that the quality of conditions varies greatly from farm to farm.
 Before signing a contract, check: farm name, region, crop, type of accommodation, accommodation cost, and guaranteed hours.

 📋